Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/prime_number_sandbox/primes-in-powers.md

         powers = pd.concat([powers, pd.DataFrame({'Lower (inc.)': [lower], 'Upper (exc.)': [upper], 'Prime Count': [prime_count]})], ignore_index=True)
 ```

-**A note on the primePy module**: The primes.between() method seems to behave *inclusively* for its given lower bound, but *exclusively* for its given upper bound.
+### A side note on the primePy module
+The primes.between() method seems to behave *inclusively* for its given lower bound, but *exclusively* for its given upper bound.
 For example, when I run this:
 ```python
 print(primes.between(5,17))
 ```